STRICTA: Structured Reasoning in Critical Text Assessment for Peer Review and Beyond: Paper Assessment as

 \subsection{Analysis}

-As a first step towards assisting humans in NL-DAR, we aim to learn how humans perform the task.
-With the populated SCM, we can empirically investigate human decision-making during biomedical paper assessment.
-While the workflow steps are fixed during the annotation study, the answers to individual steps can and do vary.
-We evaluate the variation in human answers in the workflow, indicating steps that benefit from AI assistance.
+To assist humans in \stricta, we first study how they perform the task.
+Using the populated SCM, we analyze expert decision-making in biomedical paper assessment empirically.
+While the workflow steps are fixed, answers vary across annotators.
+We evaluate the human answer variation in the workflow, indicating steps benefiting from AI assistance.

-\paragraph{Answer variability} To investigate the variability in the boolean decisions, we compute the inter-annotator agreement on the steps in the boolean decision SCM.
+\textbf{Answer Variability} To investigate the variability in the boolean decisions, we compute the inter-annotator agreement on the steps in the boolean decision SCM.
 Krippendorff's $\alpha$ per step and across papers is $0.42$, indicating moderate agreement.
 This is in line with agreement levels reported for peer review ratings \cite{bornmann2011scientific,dycke2021assisting} and typical for subjective annotation tasks.
-To quantify variability in the natural language answers, we follow recent studies in human answer variability \cite{giulianelli2023variability} and quantify the noise induced by background factors in terms of the lexical variability (using lemma overlap), the syntactic variability (using part-of-speech bi-gram overlap), and semantic variability (using cosine similarity on SBERT embeddings \cite{reimers2019sbert}).
-We compute the metrics between all annotators per step and paper and then take the average.
-Figure \ref{fig:variation} shows the answer variability distribution for all steps.
-Notably, the relatively low lexical and syntactical similarity suggests that annotators employ their individual style and register and do not use template language, as has been observed for human-generated explanations in other studies \cite{camburu-etal-2020-make}.
-The semantic similarity, on average, lies at $0.55$, similar to other open-ended text production tasks, such as story generation \cite{giulianelli2023variability}.
-Overall, humans diagnose biomedical papers similarly, but they raise different points.
-The impact of background variables is reasonably low, suggesting that no important factors were left unmodelled in the SCM.\\
+To quantify variability in the natural language answers, we follow \citet{giulianelli2023variability} and measure the noise induced by background factors in terms of the lexical variability (using lemma overlap), the syntactic variability (using part-of-speech bi-gram overlap), and semantic variability (using cosine similarity on SBERT embeddings \cite{reimers2019sbert}).
+We compute the metrics between all annotators per step and paper, and then take the average.
+Figure \ref{fig:variation} (top) shows the answer variability distribution for all steps.
+Notably, the low lexical and syntactical similarity suggests that annotators employ their individual style and register and do not use template language, as has been previously observed for human-generated explanations \cite{camburu-etal-2020-make}.
+The semantic similarity, on average, lies at $0.55$, similar to open-ended text production tasks, such as story generation \cite{giulianelli2023variability}.
+Overall, there is a significant overlap between human responses, but they do raise different points.
+The impact of background variables is reasonably low, suggesting that no important factors were left unmodelled in the SCM.